sizezero/dice-probabilities/README.md

 # Dice Probabilities

 This is a small android app that calculates the probabilities of multiple dice exceeding a specified number.
-It is particularly useful when playing the game [Pathfinder the card game](http://boardgamegeek.com/boardgame/133038/pathfinder-adventure-card-game-rise-of-the-runelor)
+It is particularly designed for playing the game [Pathfinder the card game](http://boardgamegeek.com/boardgame/133038/pathfinder-adventure-card-game-rise-of-the-runelor)

 <a href="https://play.google.com/store/apps/details?id=org.kleemann.diceprobabilities">
   <img alt="Android app on Google Play"